sripriyaagarwal16/sripriyaagarwal16/README.md

 - 📫 How to reach me **sripriyaagarwal70@gmail.com**

-- 💡 I am current pursuing Btech from IGDTUW in ECE-AI
+- 💡 I am currently pursuing Btech from IGDTUW in ECE-AI

 - 🌐 I have a good command on different languages like C++,Javascript,CSS,HTML,Python.